 If you examine a shoe and its different parts, you will find that the word list is composed of familiar and not so familiar terms.
 Most of the parts are present in all shoes but a few are exclusive to specific shoe types or style.

-Let’s begin with the common terms associated with shoes:
+Let’s begin with the most common terms associated with dress shoes: